robenkleene/veep.vim/README.md

 Using `:P !<shell-command>` will run a shell command on the visual selection.

-The inspiration for `:P`, as well implementation ideas, came from the `:B` in the [vis](https://www.vim.org/scripts/script.php?script_id=1195) plugin.

-The command passed as an argument to `:P` must support ranges.
+The commands passed as an argument to `:P` must support ranges, unless `:P!` is used, in which case they must *not* require a range.

 ### `:Psh`